 Provision for Use of Alternative Procedures

-Alternative procedures may be used for all-electric range testing if shown to yield equivalent results and if approved in advance by the Executive Officer under the procedure in subsection .
-Instead of demonstrating equivalent emissions, the manufacturer must provide information that demonstrates the all-electric range measured by the alternative test procedure is equivalent to the all-electric range measured by the applicable method outlined in this section E.2.
+Alternative procedures may be used for all-electric range testing if shown to yield equivalent results and if approved in advance by the Executive Officer under the procedure in subsection E.3.2.1.
+The manufacturer must provide information that demonstrates the all-electric range measured by the alternative test procedure is equivalent to the all-electric range measured by the applicable method outlined in this section E.2.

 Driver Selectable Mode for Range Testing.